Thirst (1998) poster

 The town of San Paulo is suffering from a heatwave.
 Engineer Bob Miller turns up at work to learn that the new water filtration plant he has been building has been cancelled and that he is now unemployed.
 At the same time, Bob’s wife Susan has to deal with a series of mystery deaths at the hospital where she works as a nurse.
 Bob realizes that the cause might be the water supply.
 Dr Lawrence Carver confirms that the water is infected with a deadly bacteria Cryptosporidium.
 They discover that the Cryptosporidium is throughout the town’s drinking water.
 The only choice is to turn the water plant off and for everybody to drink only bottled or boiled water.
 As the death toll grows, they realize that they are dealing with a mutated form of the bacteria that is resistant to boiling.
 Meanwhile, the state governor’s office makes the decision to put a military quarantine around the town.

 Thirst is a tv movie that is a variant on the plague outbreak movie – see Outbreak (1995) and the host of copies that came out after it.
+(For a more detailed overview see my essay Plague and Pandemic Films).
 The vague novelty that Thirst offers is that it is a plague outbreak film set around a city’s water filtration and recycling systems.
 It becomes apparent in watching the film that writer John Mandel has done his research in water treatment science and/or that he has a personal background working for treatment plants.

 Thirst should not be confused with either the Australian vampire movie Thirst (1979) or the South Korean vampire film Thirst (2009).